North West London

 Labour and birth services

-Each hospital provides a combination of services, supporting birth in all settings.
+Each maternity unit provides a combination of services, supporting birth in all settings.
 Each hospital has an obstetric labour ward, an alongside midwifery led birth centre and the provision of homebirth services.
 All units have birthing pools and some units offer complimentary therapies.